jimhigson/oboe.js-dissertation/main/main.md

 ---------------------------------------

-Where a domain model is requestable via REST and contains data in a series with continuous ranges I have often noticed a tradeoff in client design with regards to how much should be requested with each call.
+Where a domain model is requestable via REST and contains data in a series with continuous ranges there is often a tradeoff in client design with regards to how much should be requested with each call.
 Because at any time it shows only a small window into a much larger model, the social networking site Twitter might be a good example.
 The